 What are the risk factors for hip and knee pain?

-There is a large genetic component when it comes to determining whether a patient may need hip or knee treatment.
+There can be a large genetic component when it comes to determining whether a patient may need hip or knee treatment.
 Pain in the knee or hip is often cause by the natural degeneration of the joint, which can cause inflammation and nerve compression.
 A pinched nerve can lead to chronic pain or sometimes to sporadic pain during certain movements.
 Also, athletes who are required to make a lot of lateral movements such as tennis, basketball and soccer players are more likely to tear a ligament in the knee.
-Other factors like genetics and lifestyle can become a risk for developing chronic pain in the knee or hip joints.
+Other factors like muscle weakness or tightness, imbalance, and lifestyle can become a risk for developing chronic pain in the knee or hip joints.

 Therapy treatment options for knee and hip pain